MicrosoftDocs/dataexplorer-docs/data-explorer/flow-usage.md

 ms.date: 03/15/2020
 ---

-# Azure Data Explorer flow connector (Preview) usage examples
+# Usage examples for Azure Data Explorer connector to Power Automate (Preview)

 The Azure Data Explorer flow connector allows Azure Data Explorer to use the flow capabilities of [Microsoft Power Automate](https://flow.microsoft.com/).
 You can run Kusto queries and commands automatically, as part of a scheduled or triggered task.
 This article includes several common flow connector usage examples.

 For more information, see [Azure Data Explorer flow connector (Preview)](flow.md).